 When the Post persevered with the investigation, President Nixon induced the FCC to challenge the licenses of the Post’s television stations.
 With the full support of their editor, Ben Bradlee, Woodward and Bernstein continued to pursue the story, and little by little uncovered a larger story of the abuse of power and the obstruction of justice.
 Woodward gained valuable information through an unnamed informant, nicknamed “Deep Throat,” by Post managing editor Howard Simon.
 Woodward’s critics insisted that this informant was a fabrication, or at best, a composite based on a number of sources.
 Woodward would only reveal his informant was an individual working in the Executive Branch.
 For over 30 years, the informant’s identity was known only to the man himself, and to Woodward, Bernstein and Bradlee.

 In August 1974, President Nixon, facing near certain impeachment and conviction, resigned his office and accepted a blanket pardon for any actions he may have committed in office.
 Woodward and Bernstein’s account of the investigation, All The President’s Men, became a national bestseller and was made into a popular motion picture.
+TIME magazine has called All the President’s Men “perhaps the most influential piece of journalism in history.”
 A second book by Woodward and Bernstein on the collapse of the Nixon administration, The Final Days, was also a huge success.

 With astonishing regularity, Woodward has continued to produce bestselling books on previously hidden aspects of American life.
 His works to date include The Brethren: Inside the Supreme Court; The Man Who Would Be President: Dan Quayle; Wired: The Short Life and Fast Times of John Belushi; Veil: The Secret Ways of the CIA; The Commanders, a look inside the decision-making process behind the 1991 Persian Gulf War; The Agenda: Inside the Clinton White House; The Choice, on the 1996 presidential campaign, and Maestro, on longtime Federal Reserve Chairman Alan Greenspan.
 Since 2003, he has written four books on President George W. Bush’s conduct of the wars in Afghanistan and Iraq: Bush at War, Plan of Attack, State of Denial and The War Within.
 He continued the story of presidential leadership and foreign policy in Obama’s Wars (2010).